preslielampitt/lab_tweets/README.md

 | win        |   2878 |      7.93% |
 | vote       |   2487 |      6.85% |

-The following bar chart shows the distribution of the frequency of keywords in Trump's latest tweets from the new dataset.
+The following bar chart shows the distribution of the frequency of keywords in Trump's latest tweets.
 ![Tweet Keyword Chart2](latest_tweet_keyword_frequency.png)

-The following bar chart shows the frequency Trump's latest tweets by hour of day also from the new dataset.
+The following bar chart shows the frequency Trump's latest tweets by hour of day.

 ![Tweet Activity Chart2](latest_tweet_time_frequency.png)